Lswhiteh/PhyloMatcher/README.md

 ### NCBI
 Due to the specificity of Entrez results and the relative sparseness of taxonomy data a CSV intended for NCBI matching can have multiple columns, assuming the first column is the target species and the remaining columns are prior-known synonyms.
 All names will be flattened and searched to increase the chances of matches in the database.
 A single-column CSV file will also work, identically to the GBIF format.

+Note: currently the multi-Entrez script assumes the final column in the CSV is for notes.
+If people decide this is worth fixing I will, but it seems like the GBIF approach is much better across the board.

 E.g.
 ```
 Sphenodon_punctatus,Hatteria_punctata